robstarbuck/documents/cv/index.md

 ---
 title: CV
-date: 2024-01-22
+date: 2024-02-04
-layout: cv
 ---

 ## Robert Starbuck
 ### Web Developer
 #### Born 1983

+- Bristol, BS5
+- https://robstarbuck.uk

 **Frontend focussed developer and designer**.
 With a background in design, I have a good eye for what works on a site.
 I'd fit in best with a small team.
 I'm experienced with React, Next.js, Apollo GraphQL, Typescript, JS, CSS, UX Development and Graphics Suites.
 I'm currently developing using web-components built with lit.dev.

-- Bristol, BS5
-- https://robstarbuck.uk

 # Experience